 Methods: .Participants with missing values in either SGA or smoking behavior were excluded from analysis.
 The rates ratios for SGA were compared across groups with and without maternal smoking behavior.A poisson regression with robust error that allows for heteroscedasticity was adopted to test difference in the rate ratios.
 95% confidence intervals and a two sides P value were computed using Wald statistics from the regression estimates and corresponding standard errors

 Results: Data were available for 751 participants, among whom 231 (30.76%) were smokers and 520 (69.24%) were nonsmokers.
-We estimate from the Poisson regression analysis that the rate for SGA is 71.69% higher in smokers than in nonsmokers.
-A 95% confidence interval suggests that our data would not be unusual if the rate for SGA among smokers is anywhere from 20.19% to 145.07% higher than that in nonsmokers.
+We estimate from the Poisson regression analysis that the risk for SGA is 71.69% higher in smokers than in nonsmokers.
+A 95% confidence interval suggests that our data would not be unusual if the risk for SGA among smokers is anywhere from 20.19% to 145.07% higher than that in nonsmokers.
 The two-sided p-value is 0.003, the result is statistically significant at a 0.05 level of significance.
 So we could reject the null hypothesis that the rate of SGA is not associated with maternal smoking status.

 b.
 Odds of SGA for nonsmokers = 0.12798; probability of SGA for nonsmokers = 0.1135.